JamesF905/README_GENERATOR/readme.md

 ## Description

-This projects creates a template readme file that can be used on all future projects, using node js for inputting variables via the index.js file and using inquirerThis projects creates a template readme file that can be used on all future projects, using node js for inputting variables via the index.js file and using inquirer
+This project creates a template readme file that can be used on all future projects.
+By using node.js as well as the inquierer dependency, we use the file"index.js" to gather variables from the user to fill the template and generate  the readme.md file.

 ## Table of Contents
 <details>